Mask

 What is the intent of our Design Technology Curriculum?

 Design Technology aims for all students to develop an understanding of problem solving and using their creativity.
-It is an area of study that focuses on researching, planning, designing, creating products and forming evaluations on the success of the outcome.
+It is an area of study that focuses on researching, planning, designing, creating products, and forming evaluations on the success of the outcome.

-Design Technology is a creative and practical subject which allows students to be imaginative in a range of skill areas from Electronics, Textiles, Resistant Materials, Graphics, CAD/CAM and Systems.
+Design Technology is a creative and practical subject which allows students to be imaginative in a range of skill areas from Electronics, Textiles, Resistant Materials, Graphics, CAD/CAM, and Systems.
 Students will make products in a variety of materials, developing a varied practical skill base which they are able to actively use in the Academy and at home.

 The aim of the Design Technology department is to develop student’s knowledge and understanding of a wide variety of skills including practical skills in multiple mediums, theoretical learning of materials, manufacturing and designing.
 Design Technology is a subject which fosters student’s creativity and independence and allows students to make products in different material mediums.
 Design Technology is a popular subject in which students are be able to expand their creativity, problem solving, planning, and evaluation skills as well as communication and teamwork skills.